 A year on, we now have 18% female Partners, 37% female Directors and 41% female Senior Managers in our business.

 We still believe we are on track to meet our gender goals in 2023 and continue to put measures in place to help us achieve these.
 These goals and our progress against them have been shared with HM Treasury and are also published on their website.

-All firms with over 250 employees are legally required to analyse and publish their gender pay gap data.
-In our Gender and Ethnicity Pay Gap report, we present the findings of our business-wide analysis as of 5 April 2018, and set out the concrete steps we are taking to achieve parity across the firm.
-We are also voluntarily publishing the gender pay and bonus gap data for partners in addition to staff, and have taken the decision to publish the pay gap figures for our black, Asian and minority ethnic (BAME) staff.
+All firms with over 250 employees are required to analyse and publish their gender pay gap data.
+In our Gender and Ethnicity Pay Gap report, we present the findings of our business-wide analysis as of 5 April 2019, and set out the concrete steps we are taking to achieve parity across the firm.
+We are also voluntarily publishing the gender pay and bonus gap data for partners in addition to staff and to publish the pay gap figures for our black, Asian and minority ethnic (BAME) staff.